MIT MBA GMAT Scores: What Score Do I Need?

 Balancing GMAT Scores With Other Data Points

-There is no doubt that impressive test scores can only help MBA applications to top-ranked business schools such as MIT Sloan.
-The truth is, however, that MBA programs don’t admit students based on any one factor in isolation; they evaluate applicants holistically.
+There is no doubt that impressive test scores can only help MBA applications to top-ranked schools such as MIT Sloan.
+The truth is, however, that MBA programs don’t admit students based on any one factor; they evaluate applicants holistically.

-Additionally, MBA programs generally seek to create a dynamic environment that reflects the real world, so they look for high-caliber candidates from a diverse array of backgrounds.
-Of course, there are some trends that exist across top MBA programs (professional backgrounds in consulting and finance, for example).
-And even among M7 schools, different MBA programs may place emphasis on different skills.
-For example, we saw earlier that the top undergraduate major for the Sloan class of 2022 was Engineering, at 33%.
-Compare that to the top undergrad major for Wharton’s class of 2022, which was Humanities, at 38%.
-Even more striking, only 4% of Sloan’s class of 2022 majored in Humanities.
+MBA programs generally look for high-caliber candidates from diverse backgrounds.
+Of course, there are some trends across top MBA programs (professional backgrounds in consulting and finance, for example).
+And even among M7 schools, different programs may place emphasis on different skills.
+For example, we saw earlier that the top undergraduate major for the Sloan class of 2027 was Engineering, at 27%.
+Compare that to the top undergrad major for Wharton’s Class of 2027, which was Humanities, at 36%.
+Even more striking, only 2% of Sloan’s Class of 2027 majored in Humanities.

-The point is, when deciding who makes the cut, MBA admissions committees weigh numerous factors along with test scores.
-So, determining what score you’ll need is a matter of not only looking at median or average GMAT scores but also carefully evaluating what you bring to the table in other areas of your profile.
+So, when deciding who makes the cut, MBA admissions committees weigh numerous factors along with test scores.
+So, determining what score you’ll need is a matter of not only looking at median GMAT scores but also evaluating what you bring to the table in other areas.

-Clearly, some students are exceptional enough in other areas of their profiles to earn a seat in Sloan’s MBA program despite GMAT scores that fall well below the averages.
+Clearly, some students are exceptional enough in other areas of their profiles to earn a seat in Sloan’s MBA program, despite having GMAT scores below the average.
 Perhaps they have impressive careers and certifications such as CPA/CA/CFA.
 Perhaps they come from underrepresented backgrounds and have stellar GPAs.
 The fact is, a lower-than-average GMAT score doesn’t necessarily spell doom, even when applying to a top MBA program, just as earning the average GMAT score isn’t a guarantee of admittance.

 KEY FACT: